-- A model that uses school-based assessment and common external assessment. - New processes that strengthen the quality and comparability of school-based assessment. - A move away from the Overall Position (OP) rank to an Australian Tertiary Admission Rank (ATAR).
+- A model that uses school-based assessment and common external assessment. - Processes that strengthen the quality and comparability of school-based assessment. - A scaling measure called the Australian Tertiary Admission Rank (ATAR).

-The QCE system will continue with students entering Year 11 in 2021.
+The QCE system will continue with students entering Year 11 in 2024.
 These are the current Year 9 students.

-These students will be eligible to receive an ATAR upon graduation from Year 12 in 2022.
+These students will be eligible to receive an ATAR upon graduation from Year 12 in 2025.